dlebansais/Easly-Language/Doc/Easly - Language Specification.md

 After individual nodes are listed in the next section, all groups are listed with the names of nodes they contain.

 Note that a node can belong to several groups.
 These groups are just shortcut in the documentation, not really a concept of the language.

-### Block List

-Easly supports a feature similar to C macroes and called replication.
-This feature uses lists of blocks that are themselves list of arrows.
-The format is the same for all block list, only the type of the destination node is different.
-Also note that in a block list nothing is optional.

 ### Node list